spaceninja/dnd-adventures/src/adventures/history-channel/appendix-a.md

 ## Post-Gang Life

-This section of the wiki covers the character’s life after leaving the gang, and probably includes their death.
+This section of the wiki covers the character’s life after leaving the gang and probably includes their death.
 Encourage the players to go big here.
-Think “war crimes” not “robbery.”
 There’s a reason they’re notorious in the future.

 | d10 | Prompt                                  |
 | --- | :-------------------------------------- |